Computer, eWaste, & Electronics Recycling in Tucson, AZ

 We make recycling as simple as possible for customers with our motto: “Simplify for Savings.”

 The R3eWaste process begins with either our team collecting electronic devices from a customer’s home or business through our pick-up service or a customer bringing their e-waste to a drop-off location.
-Our recycling program for old electronics is free for those who participate.
+Our recycling program for old electronics is almost always free for those who participate.
 Our team then inspects the electronic waste.
 With a quick evaluation, we recycle any hazardous materials and process what’s left in an environmentally friendly manner.
 Non-functional electronic equipment is disassembled into individual components, which are sorted and recycled.

 We recycle almost any type of standard electronic component, including: